-Beyond its First Amendment violations, AB 2273 is unconstitutional under the Dormant Commerce Clause because it regulates behavior and activities that take place outside of California.
+Beyond its First Amendment violations, the California Speech Code is unconstitutional under the Dormant Commerce Clause because it regulates behavior and activities that take place outside of California.
 The law also imposes requirements on websites for the use, tracking, and storage of information about their users who are under the age of 18.
 These requirements conflict with COPPA, a federal law that governs how websites handle minors’ data.
-Therefore, AB 2273 also violates the Constitution’s Supremacy Clause.
+Therefore, California’s Speech Code also violates the Constitution’s Supremacy Clause.

 Read our full complaint here.